 Annual performance assessment: The final performance assessment or review of an employee that takes place at the end of the performance cycle.
-The result of this particular assessment is the overall annual performance score for the employee.
+The result of this particular performance of an individual employee in relation to the achievement of key result areas and core management criteria as contained in the workplan of the performance agreement.

-Assessment instrument: A single performance assessment tool that is used to assess the performance of an individual employee in relation to the achievement of key result areas and core management criteria as contained in the workplan of the performance agreement.
+Assessment instrument: A single performance assessment tool that is used to assess the